By appointment at this link

-NYU Shanghai students interested in Environmental Studies are encouraged to consider the major in Social Science.
+NYU Shanghai students interested in Environmental Studies are encouraged to consider a major in Social Science.
 Details of the major are available here.
 If you complete at least three focus courses in Environmental Studies, you are eligible for the Environmental Studies track.
 Alternatively, if your major is not Social Science, you could consider the Environmental Studies minor, which is managed from Washington Square.
-If either of this is what you desire to pursue, please email to set up an appointment with me to discuss further.
+If either of these is what you desire to pursue, please email to set up an appointment with me to discuss further.

 Study-away: Going to the network